quicwg/base-drafts/draft-ietf-quic-transport.md

 Upon receiving the client's Initial packet, the server can request address validation by sending a Retry packet ({{packet-retry}}) containing a token.
-This token is repeated by the client in all Initial packets after it receives the Retry packet.
+This token MUST be repeated by the client in all Initial packets it sends after it receives the Retry packet.
 In response to receiving a token in an Initial packet, a server can either abort the connection or permit it to proceed.